Sabrina Spellman: Chilling Adventures of Sabrina

 In September 2017, it was announced that Sabrina would return to television in the form of a new live action series that would act as a spin-off to The CW's Riverdale.
 Prior to that announcement, there were rumors of Sabrina making a guest appearance in Riverdale, perhaps leading the way into her own spin-off series.
 On December 1, 2017, Deadline Hollywood reported that the series was picked up by Netflix.
 The first season was released by Netflix on October 26, 2018.
 The adaptation is a re-imagining of the origin and adventures of Sabrina the Teenage Witch, with a darker and more edgy story that highlights the balance between good and evil.
 In January 2018, it was announced that Kiernan Shipka had signed on to play the lead role of Sabrina Spellman.
 In July 2020, Netflix cancelled the series after two seasons divided into four parts.

+Sabrina eventually appeared in Riverdale season six episodes "Chapter Ninety-Nine: The Witching Hour(s)" and "Chapter One Hundred and Fourteen: The Witches of Riverdale".